 Ohio law holds dog owners responsible for any attacks on other people.
 Injured Columbus residents may be able to file dog bite injury claims against the dog owners.
 However, they may have a better chance of receiving compensation if they hire a Columbus dog bite lawyer.
-Babin Law has experienced dog bite injury attorneys that can take a look at your case.
+Babin Law, LLC has experienced Columbus dog bite injury attorneys that can take a look at your case.

-Can I Sue for a Dog Bite in Ohio?
+Can I Hold Someone Accountable for a Dog Bite in Columbus?

 Suppose you suffer the grueling experience of a dog bite in Ohio.
 Ohio’s animal bite statutes allow you to hold the owner accountable for your injuries.
 If a dedicated dog bite lawyer takes on your case, they can guide you through the legal process and help ensure you get a fair settlement.

 This may be done by filing a claim with the owner’s insurance company.
 Some animal owners include bite incidents in their insurance policies.
 Therefore, you can recover compensation to the extent of their insurance coverage.
 Beyond this amount, the dog owner would be personally responsible for paying any damages for your bite injury.